-Over the years, JoyceGroup Santa Fe has made it’s way through all of Joyce’s major works at least twice, except Finnegans Wake of course, which after 18 years, we’re just finishing up chapter 11 (part II episode 3).
+Over the years, JoyceGroup Santa Fe has made it’s way through all of Joyce’s major works at least twice, except Finnegans Wake of course, which after 18 years, we’ve recently started in on chapter 13 (technically part III, episode 1 – pp. 403-428).
 Right now, we spend the first portion on Ulysses and the second on Finnegan.
 You can read more about our history here, and you can get an idea of the pace we work at by viewing our chronology.

 Every manner of reader – from newcomer to veteran, from latecomer to early-leaver, from the timid to the talkative – is welcome and encouraged to join us as often or sporadically as he or she likes.
 Everyone – no matter how green – is brought up to speed, and for the truly unprepared, extra copies of whatever books we’re reading are available.

 JoyceGroup Santa Fe meets pretty much every Saturday – holidays included.
 If you’re at all interested in coming, you can check here to confirm that it is indeed happening – we always keep this page updated.

 Next meeting: 10:00 am – 1:00 pm, Saturday June 15th, 2019

 How to get there:

 First, find the St. John’s campus – quite easy with GoogleMaps, and there are road signs all over town to point you there.